kasinadhsarma/workshop-of-node.js/README.md

 # workshop-on-node.js
-In our campus conducted the workshop on nodejs it worked on web security project and develop the tools on node.js so this work shop is useful to cyber security purpose also so i attended this workshop and this is my first workshop also
+In our campus conducted the workshop on nodejs it is worked on (web security project) and develop the tools on node.js so this work shop it is useful to (cyber security) purpose also so i attended this workshop and this is my first workshop also

 Topics told on workshop day one:
 * node js is in linux latest v18.8.0